FlorianBx/portfolioV3/src/posts/2025-06-20-binary-search-the-algorithm-every-dev-should-love.md

 date: 2025-06-20
 ---

-# Binary Search: The Algorithm Every Dev Should Love

 Let’s talk about **binary search**—the classic, super-efficient way to find stuff in a sorted array.
 It’s everywhere: databases, search engines, even deep inside your favorite programming languages.
 And honestly?
 It’s a joy to use.

 ---